tangwanchao/StateView/README-en.md

 [中文](https://github.com/nukc/StateView/blob/master/README-zh.md)

-StateView is a lightweight view that absorb characteristics of ViewStub.
-It can occupy less memory that the initia state is not visible and does not occupy the position of the layout.
-When the operation show empty / retry / loading view, it will be added to the layout.
+StateView is an invisible, zero-sized View that can be used to lazily inflate loadingView/emptyView/retryView at runtime.

 <img src="https://raw.githubusercontent.com/nukc/stateview/master/art/custom.gif">